atinuke03/LITA_Project_Customer_Data/README.md

 ![Customer Data Analysis](https://github.com/user-attachments/assets/57a2a7fd-75f5-4d53-8802-442e0c89a4b3)

 ## Summary of Customer Segmentation Dashboard
-The following shows the subscription trends in the region of
+The following shows the subscription trends in the region:
 - Canceled Subscriptions: This was achieved using calculated columns, that is (if Canceled = False, then 0 else 1).
 The report showed that 15175 of subscriptions was canceled in the North, South and West.
 No canceled subscription in the East.
 This was viewed using a card visual.

 - Total Revenue: The total revenue generated from the region is 67540175.